 You can use the following table as a reference to facilitate discussion among your team:

-Strengths
+Strengths •

-What do we do exceptionally well?
+do we do exceptionally well? •

-What advantages do we have?
+advantages do we have? •

-What do members/customers identify as our strengths?
+do members/customers identify as our strengths? |

-What are we criticized for or receive complaints about?
+Weaknesses • What could we do better? • What are we criticized for or receive complaints about? • Where are we vulnerable? |

-Opportunities
+Opportunities •

-Are there emerging trends on which we can capitalize?
+there emerging trends on which we can capitalize? |

 Your team may share ideas that overlap in one or more of the areas.
 That’s ok – it’s a brainstorming session, and there are no wrong answers.
 Once you have discussed each area and captured everyone’s input, see if you can draw out 3 – 5 strategic themes that stand out from the overall analysis.
 These will be helpful when you are ready to design action.
 Save the results of the SWOT so you can revisit it in the future and assess what is changing.